p-mng/goscrobble/README.md

 ## Connect last.fm account

 1. [Create an API account](https://www.last.fm/api/account/create).
 Description, callback URL, and application homepage are not required.
-2. Create the `lastfm` section in your config file and enter the [newly generated](https://www.last.fm/api/accounts) API key and shared secret.
+2. Open the config file and insert the [newly generated API key and shared secret](https://www.last.fm/api/accounts).
-3. Run `goscrobble auth`, and authenticate the application in your browser.
+3. Run `goscrobble lastfm-auth`, and authenticate the application in your browser.
-4. Confirm the following prompt with `y`, the session key will be automatically written to your config file.
+4. Confirm the following prompt.
+The session key and last.fm username will be automatically written to your config file.

 ## Known issues